(Go to Field Descriptions H-Z)

 Earth system scientists ask questions about many spheres: the biosphere (life on Earth, from tiny microbes to giant redwood trees), the atmosphere (the gases surrounding Earth), the hydrosphere (water), and the geosphere (the solid parts of the planet).
 How do the respiration and photosynthesis of plants in tropical forests affect the rest of the planet?
 What destroys ozone gas 32 miles above Earth’s surface, in the stratosphere, above the North and South Poles?
 How do salty oceans respond to fresh meltwater from receding glaciers?
 What role do the frozen parts of the geosphere, known as the cryosphere, play in climate change?
 Earth System and Computer Scientist Charles Zender uses math to create models that help predict how these different spheres interact to produce Earth’s climate.

 Ecologists study the ways different forms of life interact with their environments.
+Global Change Ecologist Xi Yang uses sophisticated tools from drones to satellite images to research the ways Earth’s changing climate affects trees.
 Environmental Anthropologist and Evolutionary Biologist Georgina Cullman uses the tools of anthropology and geography to understand how people respond to ecological projects.
 Carnivore Ecologist Rae-Wynn Grant studies the ways black bears, African lions, and other meat-eating animals interact with the places they live.
 Behavioral ecologists such as Jeanne Altmann, Charles Brown, and John Hoogland focus their work on the ways animals such as baboons, cliff swallows, and prairie dogs behave and the ways the places they live affect their behavior.

 Electrical engineers design systems that use electricity, working with anything from a whole power grid to the microchip in a computer.
 Electrical Engineer Kevin Hurlock takes precise measurements and uses statistical analyses to make the electrical systems in cars safe and reliable.
 Michael Form designs tiny circuits with integrated processors to operate efficiently, preventing them from overheating and making them last a long time on battery power.